 1947: The Philadelphia Warriors beat the Chicago Stags four games to two to win the first championship of the Basketball Association of America, the forerunner of the NBA.

 1946: Filmmaker John Waters, best known for directing movies such as "Mondo Trasho," "Pink Flamingos," "Polyester," "Hairspray" and "Cry-Baby," is born in Baltimore, Md.

 1945: After learning that his orders to attack Soviet troops closing in on Berlin had been ignored by SS Gen. Felix Steiner, Adolf Hitler falls into a tearful rage in his underground bunker.
 He declares that the war is lost, blames his generals and announces that he would stay on in Berlin until the end and then kill himself.
 He would commit suicide in the bunker eight days later.

 1944: Steve Fossett, the businessman and record-setting aviator, sailor and adventurer, is born in Jackson, Tenn.
 Fossett made his fortune in the financial services industry and was best known for many world records, including becoming the first person to fly solo nonstop around the world in a balloon.
 On Sept.
 3, 2007, Fossett was reported missing after the plane he was flying over the Nevada desert failed to return.
 His crash site and some remains were discovered in the Sierra Nevada mountain range in California in October 2008.

-1937: Actor Jack Nicholson, best known for movies such as "Chinatown," "The Shining," "Batman," "A Few Good Men" and "The Departed," is born in Neptune City, N.J.
+1937: Actor Jack Nicholson, best known for movies such as "Chinatown," "The Shining," "Batman," "A Few Good Men" and "The Departed," is born in Neptune City, New Jersey.
 Nicholson has won Oscars for his roles in "One Flew Over the Cuckoo's Nest," "As Good as It Gets" and "Terms of Endearment" and has been nominated a total of 12 times, making him the most nominated male actor of all time.